Nitikachoudhary66/Weather_app/README.md

 Search for Weather: You can search for weather data by entering the name of a city in the search bar.
 The weather details, including temperature, wind speed, humidity, and cloud cover, will be displayed on the screen.
  ## Installation
 No installation is required.
-Simply access the app through the following link:
+Simply access the app through the following link:https://github.com/Nitikachoudhary66/Weather_app

-Weather App

 ## Usage
 Upon opening the app, it will either request location access or allow you to search for a city's weather.